-Our Science Subject Leader is: Mrs Harrison
+Our Science Subject Leaders are: Mrs Harrison and Miss Barnes

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following;